Pauline Hanson issues Queensland ultimatum on borders

-Pauline Hanson has slapped a deadline of Thursday on the Queensland’s Labor government to reopen the state’s borders by Thursday, or face legal action in the High Court.
+Pauline Hanson has told Queensland’s Labor government to reopen the state’s borders by Thursday, or face legal action in the High Court.

 The One Nation senator made the threat on Wednesday after accusing Premier Annastacia Palaszczuk of “destroying people’s lives” and livelihoods, and branding the border closures unconstitutional.

-The Queensland state government is under pressure on a number of political fronts to reverse the closures put in place during the coronavirus crisis to stem the spread of the deadly infection.
+The Queensland government is under pressure on several political fronts to reverse the closures put in place during the coronavirus crisis to stem the spread of the deadly infection.

 The move comes after businessman and former politician Clive Palmer lodged documents in the High Court on Monday to challenge Western Australia’s border restrictions on constitutional grounds.

-Senator Hanson’s party sent a letter to Ms Palaszczuk on Tuesday telling her she has until Thursday to respond, and asking to see the documented advice on the closures from the state’s chief medical officer.
+Senator Hanson’s party wrote to Ms Palaszczuk on Tuesday telling her she had until Thursday to respond, and asking to see the documented advice on the closures from the state’s chief medical officer.

 “Because the Border Ban is invalid, we request that you undertake to revoke the Border Ban by 4pm on 28 May 2020,” the letter says.

-Senator Hanson told Nine’s Today program on Wednesday that if the request is ignored, a challenge to the constitutionality of the closures will be filed in the High Court by the end of the week.
+Senator Hanson told Nine’s Today program on Wednesday that if the request was ignored, a challenge to the constitutionality of the closures would be filed in the High Court by the end of the week.

 A Go Fund Me appeal has been set up “to support the plaintiffs with their legal costs”.